3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-# DEMON EDDY!!! - Now with Offset control USE THIS ONE!!!
+# DEMON EDDY!!! - USE THIS IF YOU HAVE NOT INSTALLED EDDY NG!!

 Demonise your Eddy!
 Download this file, set it up for you printer & run it!

+If you're still on main branch Klipper & have NOT installed EDDY NG software you should be using DEMON EDDY & NOT the files BTT provide!
+Use this file below!

 https://github.com/3DPrintDemon/Demon_Eddy/tree/master

+Once Your probe is setup correctly & tested working all Demon Z_Probe calibration, machine meshing & machine levelling macros all now automatically detect & support BTT Eddy Probe!
+Just hit go & it’ll do its thing!

 ****************************************************************************************************************************
 <details>
     <summary>
         <b>
-        Click to expand - Old method no Offset adjsutment - the new one is way better!
+        Click to expand - Old BTT file setup no Offset adjsutment - Don't use with DKEU!
         </b>
     </summary>
 <p>